Boolean Algebra Calculator

 Distribution mirrors regular algebra, but it works both ways in Boolean:

-The second form has no arithmetic analogue — addition doesn’t distribute over multiplication in real numbers.
+The second form has no arithmetic analogue, because addition does not distribute over multiplication in real numbers: 2 + (3 × 4) is 14, while (2 + 3) × (2 + 4) is 30.
 Boolean algebra is symmetric in a way regular algebra is not.

 Identity and complement: A + 0 = A, A · 1 = A, A + A’ = 1, A · A’ = 0.
 These are how you collapse most simplifications down to nothing.
 If your expression reduces to A · A’, it’s identically false; if it reduces to A + A’, it’s identically true (a tautology).

 XOR is not primitive.
 It’s defined as A ⊕ B = A · B’ + A’ · B (true when exactly one input is true).
 It shows up everywhere in encryption (one-time pads, AES round keys), parity checking, and graphics blending (XOR cursor draw was how every text editor undrew its cursor before alpha compositing).
-Pick any value for A; XOR with that value twice gets you back the original.
-That’s the whole reason it works for stream ciphers.
+XOR is its own inverse: apply the same key twice and you are back where you started, since (A ⊕ K) ⊕ K = A. That single property is the whole reason it works for stream ciphers.